Excel VBA StrComp Function

 - Compare: We can supply three options here.

 - 0 = Binary Compare.
-This performs case sensitive calculations.
-For example, “Hello” is not equal to “HELLO” because both the words cases are different.
-This is the default value if you ignore this parameter. vbBinaryCompare
+It performs case-sensitive calculations.
+For example, "Hello" is not equal to "HELLO" because both word cases differ.
+It is the default value if you ignore this parameter. vbBinaryCompare

 - 1 = Text Compare.
-This option performs the non-case sensitive calculations.
-For example, “Hello” is equal to the “HELLO” event though both the words cases are different. vbTextCompare
+This option performs the non-case-sensitive calculations.
+For example, "Hello" is equal to "HELLO" even though both word cases differ. vbTextCompare

 - 2 = Access Compare.
-This performs database comparison.
+It performs database comparisons.

 Results of String Comparison (StrComp) Function

-As I told when we compare two values in the worksheet, we get the result as either TRUE or FALSE.
-But with the VBA string comparison function, results are not the same.
+When we compare two values in the worksheet, we get the result as either TRUE or FALSE.
+But with the VBA string comparison function.
+The results are not the same.

-- We get zero (0) when String 1 is equal to String 2.
+- We get zero (0) when String 1 equals String 2.

-- We get one (1) when the String 1 value is greater than the String 2 Value.
+- We get one (1) when the String 1 value exceeds the String 2 Value.

 - We get minus one (-1) when String 1 value is less than String 2